diegoparrilla/slate/source/index.html.md

 # What is Apility.io

-[Apility.io](https://apility.io) can be defined as a Look up as a Service for developers and product companies that want to know in realtime if their existing or potential users have been classified as 'abusers' by one or more of these lists.
+[Apility.io](https://apility.io) can be defined as Threat Intelligence SaaS for developers and product companies that want to know in realtime if their existing or potential users have been classified as 'abusers' by one or more of these lists.

 Automatic extraction processes extracts all the information in realtime, keeping the most up to date data available, saving yourself the hassle of extract and update regularly all these lists and the data.